 “We’re in a cost-of-living crisis.
 Scott Morrison must get over his small-government inclinations and use the power he has to meaningfully lift wages now.”

-“Lifting award rates would raise the tide for all minimum wage dependant workers.
+“Lifting award rates would raise the tide for all minimum wage dependent workers.
 5% is a more than reasonable wage increase after years of suppressed wage growth.
 5% would be an outcome good for workers and good for businesses; after all, the people spending the money are also the ones earning the wages.”